augment-solutions/augbench/README.md

 - Clean-state policy: if the per-assistant folder already exists, Backbencher warns and exits.
 Remove the folder to run again, or change `--stage-dir`.

 Charts:
-- If chart dependencies are installed, Backbencher will also generate PNG charts for each measured metric.
+- If chart dependencies are installed, Backbencher will generate PNG bar charts for each measured metric.
+- Bar charts display average values per prompt (x-axis) for each agent, excluding null values and failed runs.
 - Files are named `<base>_<metric>.png` in the same output directory.
 - Use `--output` to place artifacts in a custom directory.